JcDenis/dotclear/DC_NS_TODO.md

 - [ ] use class for html form elements and static method for simple cases
 - [ ] remove maximum php magic methods or add equivalent methods
 - [ ] rework Dt class to use php DateTime class
+- [ ] fix public context and template

 ### Idea